decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 1. Open a new shell window (Bash/Command Prompt/etc,..).
 2. Navigate to the directory of the `dcrwallet` executable.
-3. Enter the command `dcrwallet --create` (review the Prerequisites above if you are unsure whether you to use `./dcrwallet` or `dcrwallet.exe` for the previous command).
+3. Enter the command `dcrwallet --create` (review the Prerequisites above if you are unsure whether you should use `./dcrwallet` or `dcrwallet.exe` for the previous command).

 ---